Whiplash Lawyers & Whiplash Lawyer St. Louis

 Whiplash is not the only type of neck injury that can occur in a car accident.
-There are many components of the neck that can become damaged.
+Many components of the neck can become damaged.
 However, some of these injuries may not show up for a few days or weeks after an accident.
 Also, some neck injuries can manifest in other areas of the body, like in your arms or hands.
 Some of these other neck injuries include:

-After an accident you may experience neck pain (cervicalgia), headaches, and pain in your shoulders, arms or hands.
+After an accident, you may experience neck pain (cervicalgia), headaches, and pain in your shoulders, arms, or hands.
 Numbness and weakness may also occur.
-Some of these injuries may be minor but may require therapy and other types of pain management.
-Even with minor neck injuries, the medical costs can still be expensive.
+Some of these injuries may be minor but may require therapy and other pain management.
+Even with minor neck injuries, medical costs can still be expensive.

 When Delayed Symptoms Occur

 Delayed symptoms after an accident, like whiplash, can lead to adverse health consequences.
 They can also have an impact on insurance coverage.
 It’s common for people to end up paying medical expenses out-of-pocket if they settle with the insurance company before delayed injuries surface.
 That’s why it’s important to avoid rushing into signing a release of liability form.
 Allowing time to observe and seek medical attention can increase the chances of identifying delayed symptoms and ensure adequate insurance coverage.
 Seeking prompt medical attention also improves the chance of a complete and speedy recovery.

 Why Hire a Whiplash Lawyer After an Accident?